Ulleung County

 Ulleung County has a population of 10,426 making it the least populated county in South Korea.
-Ulleung County consists mainly of the island of Ulleungdo and 44 smaller islands located in the Sea of Japan, including the Liancourt Rocks (Dokdo) in effective governance by South Korea (but claimed by Japan and North Korea).
+Ulleung County consists mainly of the island of Ulleungdo and 44 smaller islands located in the East Sea, including the Liancourt Rocks (Dokdo) in the effective governance of South Korea but claimed by Japan.
 Ulleung County is administratively divided into one eup and two myeon: Ulleung-eup, Buk-myeon, and Seo-myeon, which are divided into 10 legal ri, those into 25 administrative ri, and at the most basic level the county is held to contain 56 "natural villages."

 History

 At the year of 512, Jijeung of Silla conquered Usan-guk which was the original nation in Ulleung-do.
 After a downfall of Silla, Goryeo naturally took the title of Ulleung.
 In 930, 13th year of Taejo of Goryeo, he granted local people bringing a tribute.

 Hyeonjong of Goryeo sent his ambassador to islands for recovering ruined farming land in 1012.